protonemedia/laravel-splade-docs/x-form.md

 </x-splade-form>
 ```

-If for some reason you want to force using a `FormData` object, you may use the `force-form-data` attribute:
+If for some reason, you want to force using a `FormData` object, you may use the `force-form-data` attribute:

 ```blade
 <x-splade-form force-form-data>